|

 religious leaders of Israel erroneously associated circumcision with the law,

-but as Paul pointed out in Rom 4,9-16 that God gave his blessing to Abraham before
+but as Paul pointed out in Rom 4,9-16, God gave his blessing to Abraham before

-any connections with the law that much more irrational.
+any connections with the law irrational.
 Israel had gotten

-their cart before the horse making circumcision a requirement of the law, but
+their cart before the horse when they made circumcision a requirement of the

 it wasn’t even a requirement of faith!
 Paul’s complaint was that the